ablazleon/AI-App-Ocean-Protocol/README.md

 # AI-App-Ocean-Protocol

-Let's improve an artifical intelligence accuracy by providing it a marketplace ecosystem!
+Let's improve an AI accuracy by providing it a marketplace ecosystem!